 - A copy of your tax return or transcripts for the most recent tax year

-Filing the petition automatically “stays” collection actions, i.e., prevents your creditors from foreclosing on your home, repossessing your vehicle, filing lawsuits, garnishing your wages, or even making collection calls.
+Filing the petition automatically “stays” collection actions, preventing your creditors from foreclosing on your home, repossessing your vehicle, filing lawsuits, garnishing your wages or even making collection calls.

 The court is required to charge a $235 case filing fee and a $75 miscellaneous administrative fee.
-In most cases, you have to pay these fees before filing, but in some cases, the court will permit you to pay in installments over the course of 120 days.
-If you don’t pay these fees, your case may be dismissed.
+Typically, you have to pay these fees before filing, but in some cases, the court will permit you to pay in installments over the course of 120 days.
+If you fail to pay these fees, your case may be dismissed.

-You must file your repayment plan with your petition or within 14 days of filing your Chapter 13 bankruptcy petition, although the court can grant an extension.
+You must file your repayment plan with your Chapter 13 bankruptcy petition (or within 14 days of filing), although the court can grant an extension.

-The plan must outline the fixed amount you will pay biweekly or monthly to the trustee and how those funds will be distributed to your creditors.
+The plan must outline the fixed amount you will pay biweekly or monthly to the trustee, as well as how those funds will be distributed to your creditors.

 After you file the petition, the court will appoint an impartial trustee to administer your case.
 It’s the trustee’s job to collect payments from you and make distributions to your creditors under the terms of the plan.

 You must start making payments to the trustee within 30 days of filing your petition, even if the court has not yet approved your plan.

 Meeting of creditors

 Somewhere between 21 and 50 days after your petition is filed, the trustee will hold a meeting of creditors.
 During this meeting, you will be placed under oath and must answer questions posed by the trustee and your creditors.
 You (and your spouse, if married and filing a joint petition) are required to attend the meeting and answer questions about your finances and the terms of the proposed repayment plan.